Monmouth Mall

-Monmouth Mall, originally known as Monmouth Shopping Center, is an enclosed split level shopping center (being transitioned to open-air center) in Eatontown, New Jersey located on the corner of the intersection of Route 35, Route 36, and Wyckoff Road (County Route 547).
-It is owned by Kushner Companies and managed by Westminster Management.
-Before the redevelopment, the mall had a gross leasable area of 1500000 sqft, it is the sixth largest shopping mall in New Jersey.
+Monmouth Mall, currently undergoing redevelopment into an open-air center named Monmouth Square, is a commercial and residential complex in Eatontown, New Jersey.
+Located at the intersection of Route 35, Route 36, and Wyckoff Road (CR 547), it is owned by Kushner Companies.
+Prior to its current redevelopment, it was an enclosed split-level shopping center with a gross leasable area of 1500000 sqft, making it the sixth-largest shopping mall in New Jersey.